slzhao/ExonDel/README.md

 Exome sequencing is one of the most cost efficient sequencing approaches for conducting genome research on coding regions.
 The primary applications of exome sequencing include detection of single nucleotide polymorphisms, somatic mutations, small indels, and copy number variations.
 There are also some less obvious data mining opportunities through exome sequencing data such as extraction of mitochondria, and virus.
 Another less explored genomic aberration that can be detected through exome sequencing is internal exon deletions (IEDs).
 Exon deletion is the deletion of one or more consecutive exons in a gene.

-IEDs have biological importance in cancer and can remove important regulatory mechanisms or protein-protein interactions.
+IEDs have biological importance in cancer and may remove important regulatory mechanisms or protein-protein interactions.
 Given the large amount of publicly available exome sequencing data accumulated over the last few years, a method that can efficiently detect such deletions would benefit the medical research community greatly and provide a means to rapidly find new internal deletion candidates.
 Thus, we designed ExonDel, a tool aimed at detecting IEDs through exome sequencing data.

 ExonDel is written with Perl and R and is freely available for public use.
 It can be downloaded from [ExonDel website on github](https://github.com/slzhao/ExonDel).